tjgore/codetype/content/articles/understanding-dependency-injection-in-php.md

 In other words, if the service’s code is changed or swapped for another service, the client should still be able to work without any changes to its code.

-This concept is important because almost all projects have dependencies and as your project grows you should pay attention to how these dependencies are managed and maintained for the long run.
+This concept is important because almost all projects have dependencies, and as your project grows, you should pay attention to how these dependencies are managed and maintained for the long run.

-Before going into code examples, let me give a quick real world example to better explain the concept.
+Before going into code examples, let me give a quick real-world example to better explain the concept.

 Imagine you have a company and your company needs computers in order to use Microsoft Excel to keep track of records.
 In this case, your company is the client and the computers would be the service.
 Your business has a dependency on computers.
 The computers are used within your company to manage your company’s records.

 With dependency injection, we should be able to change the brand or operating system of the computers without having to change how the company operates on a whole.

-Without dependency injection changing the computers to another brand or operation system would require changes to the company in order to work again.
+Without dependency injection changing the computers to another brand or operating system would require changes to the company in order to work again.

 I hope this demonstrates how useful dependency injection can be especially when your company grows very large.

 There are 3 types of dependency injection.

+**1. Constructor Injection**

-- Constructor Injection: The service object is passed through a client’s class constructor.
+The service object is passed through a client’s class constructor.

+**2. Setter Injection**

-- Setter Injection: The service object is passed into the setter method that is provided by the client class.
+The service object is passed into the setter method that is provided by the client class.
 Unlike the constructor injection, the setter injection allows the dependency to be optional.

+**3. Interface Injection**

-- Interface Injection: The service must implement an interface that is passed to a client’s setter or constructor method.
+The service must implement an interface that is passed to a client’s setter or constructor method.
 This allows the service to be swappable with other services with the same interface.

 You will see examples of all 3 types below.